magicmark/blog.larah.me/content/blog/prefer-having-discussions-in-public/index.md

 Don't be afraid to gently respond something like "hey, let's take this back to
 \<team channel> so others can weigh in!" and move the conversation over.

-(Or feel free to link to this post for the motivation and let me be the killjoy :P)
+(Or feel free to link to this post and let me be the killjoy :P)